philhoyt/CPT-Taxonomy-Syncer/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Automatically syncs custom post types with taxonomies, creating bidirectional relationships and providing block editor integration for displaying related content.
+Automatically syncs custom post types with taxonomies, creating shadow taxonomies and bidirectional relationships with block editor integration for displaying related content.

 == Description ==

-CPT-Taxonomy Syncer automatically creates and maintains bidirectional relationships between custom post types and taxonomies.
+CPT-Taxonomy Syncer automatically creates and maintains bidirectional relationships between custom post types and taxonomies, effectively creating a "shadow taxonomy" that mirrors your post type.
 When you create a post, a corresponding taxonomy term is created (and vice versa), keeping them in perfect sync.
+This shadow taxonomy approach allows you to leverage WordPress's taxonomy system for organizing and querying related content while maintaining the flexibility of custom post types.

 = Key Features =